"Spring can really hang you up the most." - Landesman/Wolf

 Housekeeping (U.S./Canada, 1987)

 In a small northwestern town in the late 1950s, a wayward aunt named Sylvie (Christine Lahti) drifts into the lives of two teenage orphaned sisters, Ruth and Lucille.
 One rebels, the other falls under her spell, and inbetween all kinds of mundane and quietly amazing things happen.
 Shot in British Columbia from a novel by Marilynne Robinson, Housekeeping marked the American debut of Scottish director Bill Forsyth (Local Hero), and it's an understated beauty.
 Extras on Powerhouse's Indicator Blu-ray (the first time the film has been in that format) are mostly a series of (very informative) interviews.
 Four are new: one with Forsyth (42 mins.), one with editor Michael Ellis (11 mins.), one with director of photography Michael Coulter (13 mins.) and one with Robinson (14 mins.); there are none with the girls, however.
 There's also a 13-minute interview the British Film Institute did with Forsyth in 1994, plus a trailer, an image gallery and a booklet.
-And like all Indicator's releases, the Blu-ray is region-free.
+The Blu-ray is region-free.

 1 from Eureka!
 Masters of Cinema